trenaud/octoprint-eeepc/README.md

 sudo mv octoprint.default /etc/default/octoprint
 ```

 Then we need to configure the service.
-Open `/etc/default/octoprint` with your prefered text editor, and change configuration like this :
+Open `/etc/default/octoprint` with your prefered text editor, and change configuration to match this:

 ```
 # Configuration for /etc/init.d/octoprint